bustosalex1/website/src/content/posts/ebike-case.md

 ![a picture of an e-bike without a 3D printed controller case](../../assets/posts/ebike-case/old-bike.webp) _Bike prior to 3D printed case._

-This project ended up being the perfect test of my recently upgraded CoreXY 3D Printer.
+This project ended up being a great test of my recently upgraded CoreXY 3D Printer.
 Up until this point, I had only ever printed relatively small parts.
 I was happy to see that all of the case parts (each taking around 8-10 hours to print) printed successfully.
 I think the final product came out pretty well, and I really like the overall look of the bike.

 ![an exploded view of a 3D printed e-bike controller case](../../assets/posts/ebike-case/exploded-case-render.webp) _Exploded case assembly._